HITECHCRIME/HC_OVERVIEW/README.md

 (NOTES: ?WITH A DASH OF AGENTS OF SHIELD VIBE?
 LEAVE THAT TO HELVE AVR, TOO MUCH BLENDING WITH OTHER METABRANDS).
 ```
 **Hitech Crime** is a microlabel acting as a unified hub for creative and experimental audio projects.
-Its *creative aim* is to build a musical universe with unique lore and narratives.
+Its *creative aim* is to build an audiovisual universe with unique lore and narratives.

-Its *technical aim* is to research, develop and execute ideas in form of new wave interactive performances and create futuristic audio and related visual communication using creative technology.
+Its *technical aim* is to research, develop and execute ideas in form of new wave interactive performances/experiences and create futuristic audio and related visual communication using creative technology.

 As an expressive entity it explores and expresses topics ranging from *psychology*, *transhumanism*, *human edge*, *niche cyberpunk* to *predictive societal changes of the future in relation to the advancement of technology*.

 Album/song releases are like plot points in a bigger narrative (overarching themes) accompanied by rich media content.
-Various timelines are different subthemes: cyberpunk, dark trap, scifi, tribalism, control your future, human enhancement etc.
+Various timelines are different subthemes: cyberpunk, dark trap, scifi, tribalism, control your future, human enhancement/transhumanism etc.

 Seasons are overarching themes.
 A "whole set" would be all elements of content that belong to the a particular season (story arcs, microthemes, album narrative music videos etc).